jon-chun/generative_ai_roundtable/README.md

 <br>

 ## **UPDATE**

+Our Recommendations to Kenyon faculty regarding ChatGPT (25 Jan 2023):

+a) It's pretty easy to bypass any plagiarism detection mechanisms, so we should assume students will quickly figure out how to do this.

+b) It's easy to install a plug-in to do web search in addition to the text generation.
+This bypasses the limitations of the training dataset and even generate up-to-date citations.

+c) An enterprising student could also "fine-tune" on a textbook or novel, thus giving it the capabilities to write answers specifically informed by and tailored to the textbook or novel

+d) GPT is moving to a paid model, with access that could be limited for those without a subscription.
+This should immediately raise concerns about access: those students who can afford it will have a powerful tool at their disposal.

+e) So far we have not seen any kind of academic account/access, although they usually have closed researcher-only access for beta testing of new models.

 Here is a video of the ChatGPT and Generative AI Art Roundtable held in the Gund Art Gallary on Kenyon College (Jan 17th, 2023).

 <a href="https://vimeo.com/790505372/656a77df0f">Vimeo Video of Roundtable</a>